600apples/dafi/docs/pipeline.md

 For this feature there is special ability of daffi we didn't mentioned before:

-One can create and register callback that takes special argument `g`
+One can create and register callback that takes special argument `g` (You can read more about [g object injection](g-object-injection.md))

 process `node-1`: